-In the presence of correlated heterogeneity, \cite{PesaranSmith1995} proposed to estimate the mean effects by simple averages of the individual estimates which they called the mean group (MG) estimator.
-They showed that MG estimators are consistent for dynamic heterogeneous panels when $n$ and $ T $ are both large.
-It was later shown that for panels with strictly exogenous regressors, the MG estimator is in fact $\sqrt{n}$-consistent in the presence of correlated heterogeneity even if $T$ is fixed as $ n\rightarrow \infty $, so long as $T$ is sufficiently large such that at least second order moment of the MG estimator exists.
-However, when $T$ is ultra short such that $T$ is very close to the number of regressors, $k$, the MG estimator could fail.
-As shown by \cite{Chamberlain1992}, one needs $ T $ to be strictly larger than $k$ for regular identification of average effects under correlated heterogeneity.\footnote{ An unknown parameter, $\beta _{0}$, is said to be regularly identified if there exists an estimator that converges to $\beta _{0}$ in probability at the rate of $\sqrt{n}$.
-Any estimator that converges to its true value at a rate slower than $\sqrt{n}$ is said to be irregularly identified.}
+In the presence of correlated heterogeneity, \cite{PesaranSmith1995} proposed to estimate the mean effects by simple averages of individual estimates, which they called the mean group (MG) estimator.
+They showed that the MG estimator is consistent for dynamic heterogeneous panels when $n$ and $T$ are both large.
+It was later shown that for panels with strictly exogenous regressors, the MG estimator is in fact $\sqrt{n}$-consistent in the presence of correlated heterogeneity even if $T$ is fixed as $ n\rightarrow \infty $, so long as $T$ is sufficiently large such that second-order moments of the individual estimates exist.
+However, such moment conditions need not hold when $T$ is very close to the number of estimated coefficients ($k$).
+In effect, we are faced with the problem of estimating the mean of random variables with fat tails.